 The Air Force created a tactical fitness test that focuses on functional fitness.
 Air Force battlefield airmen will perform this test during selection and once on active duty after being assigned to Air Force Special Operations units.

 In addition to the physical ability and stamina test (PAST), these airmen also will be required to pass the following 10 skills (each is graded on a 10-point scale):

-Rules: To pass, each participant must score at least 2 points on each event, and must have an overall score of at least 52 to pass.
-You are allowed 5 minutes in between each event.
+Rules: To pass, each participant must score at least two points on each event and compile an overall score of at least 52.
+You are allowed five minutes between each event.

-The TACP / JTAC Test is tough and is more in line with the way the other branches of the service are helping to prepare their fighters for the elements of fitness that will be likely seen during the activity of their job.
+The Tactical Air Control Party/Joint Terminal Attack Controller test is tough and is more in line with the way the other branches of the service are helping to prepare their fighters for the elements of fitness that likely will be seen during their job.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.